Getting your Trinity Audio player ready...

 Hippin Hops Brewery and Oyster Bar is the first Black-owned brewery in Georgia.
-Its first location opened this year in May on Glenwood Avenue in the East Lake neighborhood of Atlanta, and two more Hippin Hops are scheduled to open later this year, also in Georgia.
+Its first location opened in 2021 in May on Glenwood Avenue in the East Lake neighborhood of Atlanta, with plans to expand the brewery concept in the future.

 Owner Clarence Boston, originally from North Carolina, is a mortician by trade and beer maker by night.
 He got interested in brewing at an early age.
 “My grandmother made wine out of fruits she had in her yard, like muscadine, peaches and green apples.
 She taught me and my brother how to make wine, but my wine always tasted like vinegar.
 So I decided to make beer instead!” humors Clarence.